D11 Problems & Repair Solutions

 The common GE® D11 steam turbine, a single-casing HP/IP design used extensively in combined cycle applications, is demanding increased focus during normal outages, and ongoing attention for reliability, efficiency, and plant safety.
 Fundamental reasons are intensified by market-driven calls for continued cycling and low-load operation.

-The key to continued efficient and safe operation of these machines is highly specialized NDE inspections, remaining life analysis and forward-looking repair option solutions.
+The key to the continued efficiency and safe operation of these machines is highly specialized NDE inspections, remaining life analysis, and forward-looking repair option solutions.

 The HPIP Outer Casing has been shown to be susceptible to Low Cycle Fatigue (LCF) as well as Creep Rupture cracking, from different operating conditions.
 Both types of cracking are found adjacent to the N-2 male rabbet fit, which supports and positions the internal N-2 packing casing.

 During a cold startup, the Hot IP inlet steam enters the IP steampath thru the two lower IP steam inlet bores.
 This steam rapidly heats the IP side of the HPIP Outer Casing N-2 male rabbet fit.
 The HP side of the N-2 male rabbet fit does not yet have any HP inlet steam so differential thermal expansion of the HPIP outer casing diameters occurs across this fit.

 The differential thermal expansion puts the HPIP Outer casing into high compression adjacent to the fit.
 This compression creates LCF on the HP side of the N-2 fit.
 The LCF is cumulative with each cold startup.
 The accumulated LCF can then create radial and circumferential cracking on the HP side of the N-2 rabbet fit.
 The cracking is most severe in the lower half as this is closest to the IP steam inlets.